-• Fraud: Any type of intentional deception or misrepresentation made with the knowledge that the deception could result in some unauthorized benefit to the person

-- committing it or any other person.
-The attempt itself is fraud, regardless of whether or not it is successful. - Waste: Includes overusing services or other practices that, directly or indirectly, result in unnecessary costs.
-Waste is generally not considered to be driven by intentional actions but rather occurs when resources are misused. - Abuse: When health care providers or suppliers do not follow good medical practices, resulting in unnecessary or excessive costs, incorrect payment, misuse of codes, or services that are not medically necessary.
+- Fraud: Any type of intentional deception or misrepresentation made with the knowledge that the deception could result in some unauthorized benefit to the person committing it -- or any other person.
+This includes any act that constitutes fraud under applicable Federal or State law. - Waste: Includes overusing services, or other practices that, directly or indirectly, result in excessive costs.
+Waste is generally not considered to be driven by intentional actions, but rather occurs when resources are misused. - Abuse: behaviors that are inconsistent with sound financial, business and medical practices and result in unnecessary costs and payments for services that are not medically necessary or fail to meet professionally recognized standards for health care.
+This includes any patient actions that result in unnecessary costs.

-To help prevent fraud, waste or abuse, providers can educate enrollees.
-For example, spending time with enrollees and reviewing their records for prescription administration will help minimize drug fraud.
-One of the most important steps to help prevent enrollee fraud is as simple as reviewing the Amerigroup enrollee identification card.
-It is the first line of defense against fraud.
-Amerigroup may not accept responsibility for the costs incurred by providers supplying services to a person who is not an enrollee, even if that person presents an Amerigroup enrollee identification card.
-Providers should take measures to ensure the cardholder is the person named on the card.
+To help prevent fraud, waste and abuse, Providers can assist by educating patients.
+For example, spending time with patients and reviewing their records for prescription administration will help minimize drug fraud.
+One of the most important steps to help prevent patient fraud is as simple as reviewing the Enrollee identification card.
+It is the first line of defense against possible fraud.
+Learn more at www.fighthealthcarefraud.com